DudaDev/crosser/README.md

 ## Life Cycle
 - One of the frames starts a session which the other frame can subscribe to by name via a callback.
 - Once the subscriber's callback is called, its return value will be resolved within the initiator frame and the session will end.
-Although the session has ended, the subscriber will trigger next time when a new session with the same name will be initialized.
+Although the session has ended, the subscriber will start next time when a new session with the same name will be initialized.

 ## Code Example